Bira/octopus-carnival/_posts/2023-06-24-hells-rebels-3-part-3.md

 Opera House ever since the start of this adventure.
 He advertises it as a way to reconcile with his critics and to show everything is fine in Kintargo, but of course it's a dastardly trap.
 After the PCs close the Menador Gap he steps up his time table and announces a date for the event.
+He might also end up doing it on his original schedule if the PCs take too long to complete that key mission.

-His plan is to use a troop of dottari and disguised devils to massacre the ball's attendants during its unmasking ceremony, and doctor the evidence to blame the Silver Ravens.
+His plan is to use a troop of dottari and disguised devils to massacre the ball's attendants at the party's climax, and doctor the evidence to blame the Silver Ravens.
 This will give him an official excuse to begin hunting them down in earnest.

 Barzilai sends invitations to every noble or other prominent citizen he knows does not support him.
 He's not stupid enough to believe the PCs would attend if